 TAKING ADVANTAGE OF RESOURCES AT WAGNER

 Wagner’s International Student Workshops are designed to help Wagner students from outside of the U.S. acclimate to NYU and to New York City.
 Each workshop focuses on a different facet of adapting to U.S. and New York culture, offering information but also encouraging interactive discussion among students.
-Workshops will take place throughout the first couple of weeks and continue throughout the year.
+Workshops will take place throughout the first couple of weeks in the fall and continue throughout the year.

 The ability to write clearly and concisely is a critical skill for all successful public service professionals.
 NYU and Wagner provide several resources to support students who want to improve their writing skills.

 Wagner's Professional Writing Workshop (NONCR-GP 907)

 Wagner offers non-credit writing workshops in the spring and fall semesters.
 This workshop meets several times mid-semester and covers the basic principles of professional writing as well as a review of stylistic aspects of writing, such as writing concisely and clearly, avoiding clichés and redundancy, varying word choice, and outlining and organizing ideas.
 The scheduling of the workshop is designed to coincide with writing assignments in the school-wide core courses (CORE-GP 1020 Management and Leadership and CORE-GP 1022 Introduction to Public Policy).
 Students bring in papers they are writing and are guided through the editing process.
 Check Albert for dates and times as well as to register for NONCR-GP 907, Professional Writing.

 Wagner Writing Tutor